cgaenzler/phactix-ai/README.md

 The website presents ProActix's value proposition, investor pitch, product overview, and serves as a pre-sales resource.

-## Repository Structure

-- `/src` — Website source code (Jekyll or other static site generator files)
-- `/docs` — Website documentation and content assets
-- `/demo` — Demo or sample content for the site

 ## Access and Contribution

 This repository is primarily for managing the website content.
 Contributions are limited to website improvements.
 Contact project leads for collaboration details.